 In the SHOWER Model, as the number of people using the communal facility increases, the default number of showers, toilets, and sinks increases, with subsequent increases in room size and ventilation rates.
-This, in turn, results in lower exposure concentrations (e-mail, David Mellard, ATSDR/OAD/OCDAPS, 2 October 2024).
-Because of this, a larger number of people using the facility corresponds with lower modeled exposures.
-This can be observed in Figure 4, which shows the results from a hypothetical barracks (water PCE concentration equal to 10 μg/L and default values for all other parameters) with varying numbers of people using the showers and locker room (see supporting information in Appendix 3.1; SHOWER v4).
+Because of this, a larger number of people using the facility corresponds with lower exposures.
+This can be observed in Figure 5, which shows the results from a hypothetical barracks (water PCE concentration equal to $10 \, \mu g/L$ and default values for all other parameters) with varying numbers of people using the showers and locker room.

-To provide both reasonable (based on Mr. Mousser's deposition) and conservative (protective) exposure estimates, for this Report I use a value of 50 people living in the barracks and using the communal facility.
+Because the overall reported range of people sharing a barracks area - as described in depositions I reviewed - included values as low as approximately 30, and to provide both reasonable and conservative (protective) exposure estimates, for this Report I use a value of 30 people living in the barracks and using the communal facility.

-Figure 4.
-The relationship between the number of people in a barracks using the communal facility and daily air concentrations (see Appendix 3.1 for supporting information).
+Figure 5.
+The relationship between the number of people in a barracks using the communal facility and daily air concentrations (see Appendix 4.6 for supporting information).